richie-0/drug_classification_tree/README.md

 ## Drug Classification Model

 A Jupyter Notebook on drug classification using machine learning techniques such as decision trees and random forest classifiers.
-The dataset used (`drug200.csv`) contains information about patients including their age, sex, blood pressure, cholesterol level, sodium-to-potassium ratio, and the drug type they were prescribed.
+The dataset used (`drug200.csv`) contains information about patients including their age, sex, blood pressure, cholesterol level, sodium to potassium ratio, and the drug type they were prescribed.

 ## Installation